US death toll from the virus eclipses China’s official count

-NEW YORK (AP) — The U.S. death toll from the coronavirus climbed past 3,500 Tuesday, eclipsing China’s official count, as New York’s mammoth convention center started taking patients to ease the burden on the city’s overwhelmed health system and the tennis center where the U.S. Open is held was being turned into a hospital.
+NEW YORK (AP) — The U.S. death toll from the coronavirus climbed past 3,500 Tuesday, eclipsing China’s official count, as the deepening crisis in New York hit close to home for the governor when he disclosed, teary-eyed, that his brother, CNN anchor Chris Cuomo, has become infected.

-Also, CNN anchor Chris Cuomo, the brother of New York Gov. Andrew Cuomo, disclosed that he has become infected and has quarantined himself in his basement.
+“But there’s a lesson in this,” Gov. Andrew Cuomo said of his 49-year-old brother, now quarantined in his basement.
+“He’s an essential worker, a member of the press so he’s been out there.
+If you go out there, the chance that you get infected is very high.”

 Elsewhere around the world, hard-hit Italy reported that the infection rate appears to be leveling off and new cases could start declining, but that the crisis is far from over.
 Spain, too, struggled to fend off the collapse of its hospital system.
 Vladimir Putin’s Russia moved to crack down on quarantine violations and “fake news” about the outbreak.
 And China edged closer to normal as stores in the epicenter city of Wuhan began reopening.